Home » Nemo I: North & West Galapagos Islands

 The Nemo I will give you the opportunity to cruise around the pristine islands and observe the amazing wildlife both on land and underwater.
 Here you can witness the rare wilderness where animals have no instinctive fear of humans.
-The Nemo I will provide you with the opportunity to explore the 'living museum and showcase of evolution' while being comfortable and cruising in style
+The Nemo I will provide you with the opportunity to explore the 'living museum and showcase of evolution' while being comfortable and cruising in style.

 At Baltra Airport you have to pay your Galapagos National Park entrance fee and your luggage is inspected.
 In front of the arrival hall you will meet your naturalist guide and fellow passengers, and the airport shuttle will transfer you to the ferry across the Itabaca Channel.
 On Santa Cruz you continue by bus through the lush highlands to the harbour of Puerto Ayora.
 Our inflatable dinghies (‘zodiacs’) take you the last stretch to the yacht.

 The tabletop islet of North Seymour is an uplifted part of the seabed.
 Between the dry shrubs you might perceive a Galapagos land iguana.
 North Seymour originally did not count with land iguanas, but in the 1930s an eccentric American millionaire moved the last generation from Baltra, and saved them for starvation caused by competition with introduced goats; the afterwards breeding program at Charles Darwin Research Station turned into a big success.